-Congress can assist Cyprus by agreeing to give funding toward the implementation of some of the Confidence Building Measures (CBMs) proposed by the Republic of Cyprus (as referenced in above White House Statement), which are vital to sustain and uphold the positive momentum created by the resumption of the peace negotiations on the island.
-An excellent example worth United States investment is the Famagusta package (handing over of the fenced-off city of Famagusta to the UN to facilitate the technical work for the restoration of the city/use of the Famagusta port for Turkish Cypriot trade/measures that would facilitate Turkey's accession negotiations), which creates a win-win situation for all stakeholders and should be seen as a "game changer" that will build mutual trust, attract investments, and create jobs, which are essential elements of a successful outcome of the new process.
+However, as mentioned previously, settlement talks have been suspended due to Turkey's incursion into Cyprus' EEZ via the issuance of a NAVTEX.
+If and when settlement talks resume after the NAVTEX is due to expire, April 6, 2015, Congress can assist Cyprus by agreeing to give funding toward the implementation of some of the Confidence Building Measures (CBMs) proposed by the Republic of Cyprus (as referenced in above White House statement), which are vital to sustain and uphold the positive momentum created by the resumption of the peace negotiations.
+An excellent example worthy of United States investment is the Famagusta package (handing over of the fenced-off city of Famagusta to the UN to facilitate the technical work for the restoration of the city/use of the Famagusta port for Turkish Cypriot trade/measures that would facilitate Turkey's accession negotiations), which creates a win-win situation for all stakeholders and should be seen as a "game changer" that will build mutual trust, attract investments, and create jobs, which are essential elements of a successful outcome of the new process.

-Congress can also assist in this effort by calling on Ankara not to manipulate the ongoing direct talks, but instead, actively and constructively support the talks not only through rhetoric but through concrete steps.
-The Cypriots themselves should have ownership of the process and the Cypriot people should arrive at a solution that is for the Cypriot people, having full regard to the parameters of a solution as set out in the Joint Statement of Feb 11, 2014, for a bizonal, bicommunal federation, as well as the full respect of the principles and laws of the European Union, of which Cyprus is, and will remain, a member.
+Additionally, Congress can help by calling on Ankara not to manipulate the direct talks upon their resumption, but instead, actively and constructively support the talks not only through rhetoric but through concrete steps.
+The Cypriots themselves should have ownership of the process and the Cypriot people should arrive at a solution that is for the Cypriot people, having full regard to the parameters of a solution as set out in the Joint Statement, for a bizonal, bicommunal federation, as well as the full respect of the principles and laws of the European Union, of which Cyprus is, and will remain, a member.
 However, this does not absolve Turkey of its responsibility as the occupying power to play a constructive role in resolving the Cyprus issue.

-In addition, the Congress should echo the statement of then Foreign Affairs Committee Ranking Member Ileana Ros-Lehtinen who called for the immediate removal of Turkey's troops from Cyprus following a December 7, 2010 meeting with Turkish Ambassador Namik Tan.
+In addition, the Congress should echo the statement of then Foreign Affairs Committee Ranking Member Ileana Ros-Lehtinen who called for the immediate removal of Turkey's troops from Cyprus following a December 7, 2010 meeting with then Turkish Ambassador Namik Tan.